Something went wrong

 New York County Homeowner’s Guide to Selecting an Oil Company

-For New York homeowners heating with heating oil, selecting which of the 123 heating oil companies that serve New York is an important decision.
+For New York families heating with number two heating oil, picking which of the 123 heating oil companies that serve New York can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system choose one of the 58 “full-service” oil companies that serve New York.
-Full service companies such as Plitnick Home Fuel & Service Co LLC or Nrg Heat & Power LLC offer households annual contracts which consist of a combined package of both automatic heating oil delivery and boiler repair.
-With an automatic oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
-The homeowner does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system pick one of the 58 “full-service” oil companies that serve New York.
+Full service companies such as Plitnick Home Fuel & Service Co LLC or Nrg Heat & Power LLC offer families annual contracts which consist of a combined package of both automatic oil delivery and boiler repair.
+With an automatic heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The family does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are looking to save money.
-With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
-Examples of 2 New York cash heating oil companies serving New York include Ronco Oil Inc and Nyc Oil & Energy Corp.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are on a budget.
+With discount oil companies, in exchange for lower prices, you monitor the number two heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+Some of the 2 New York cash heating oil companies serving New York include Ronco Oil Inc and Nyc Oil & Energy Corp.

-New York Fuel Oil Company Fast Facts: Fuel oil Companies Serving New York: 123 companies .
+New York Oil Company Fast Facts: Heating oil Companies Serving New York: 123 companies .

-Average Number of New York Houses Served per Number Two Heating Oil company : 8970
+Average Number of New York Houses Served per Fuel Oil company : 8970

 New York Heating Oil Delivery Overview

-1,103,323 families in New York heat their homes with oil.
+1,103,323 houses in New York heat their homes with number two heating oil.
 This makes oil delivery essential, especially when New York temperatures drop as low as 22.4° F each winter.
-14% of New York residences rely on number two heating oil delivery each winter.
+14% of New York residences are reliant on heating oil delivery each winter.

 7.03% of New York County Households Rely On Heating Oil Delivery Each Winter